RSamaium/CanvasEngine/README.md

-# CanvasEngine - A reactive HTML5 Canvas management library built on top of PixiJS
+# CanvasEngine - A reactive HTML5 Canvas management library built on top of PixiJS and Vite

 ![CanvasEngine](logo.png)

-CanvasEngine is a reactive HTML5 Canvas management library built on top of PixiJS.
+CanvasEngine is a reactive HTML5 Canvas management library built on top of PixiJS and Vite.
 It provides a component-oriented approach to canvas rendering, similar to modern frontend frameworks.

 Features:
 - Reactive components